-A common theme in the literature on the dynamics of institutions is that shocks to a society's social structure or to its political balance of power may make placing constraints on the ruling elite, and thus obtaining "good" institutions, harder or easier.
+The main conclusion from the set of papers studying the effect of shocks to a country's political balance of power is that some of these shocks may make it easier to place constraints on the ruling elite, and thus obtain "good" institutions.
 However, how such constraints may be imposed in practice remains unclear, particularly in non-democratic societies that lack a functioning mechanism for replacing the ruling elite.
 Part of the reason for this lack of evidence is that typical measures of institutional quality vary only at the annual or lower frequency and are thus hard to tie to particular events.
 In a recent study, Acemoglu, Hassan, and Tahoun (2014) suggest using daily financial data to measure the real-time effects of popular mobilization in street protests on investors' expectations of economic rents from future favoritism and corruption accruing to politically connected firms.
 Their approach generalizes the event study methodology typically used in the finance literature that estimates the value of political connections from changes in the relative stock market valuations of politically connected firms (Roberts, 1990; Fisman, 2001).